devonward/2018-Wave-Translator/README.md

 2018-06-29

-created during the Digital Naturalism Conference in Koh Lon, Thailand
+created over the course of a week at the Digital Naturalism Conference in Koh Lon, Thailand

 by Devon Ward